GatorGauge/GatorGauge/README.md

 Default Variables.
 Do not place the variables inside of "".
 Since the config.ini file contains sensitive information due to the token, it is not supplied in this repository.
-Before running the program the user must create a new file in their local root directory called config.ini

-Paste the following into this new file:
+However, the program will automatically create one for you upon first execution and prompt you to fill in the values.
+Token and Project must receive valid inputs in order for the program to download any repositories.
+These values can be edited from the command line with the command:
 ```
-[Token]
-token =
-; github access token keep secret!!!!

-[Project]
-project =
-; project to pull

-[Keywords]
-keywords =
-; keyword list, filters down repositories exclusively

-[Out]
-out = repos
-; default: repos/
+config edit
 ```

-Once done, paste the token in Token section.
-Must specify a project but keywords is optional, and out defaults to a directory named 'repos' which will be created upon running the get command.
+.

 ### Token